qmk/qmk_firmware/docs/flashing.md

 3. Flash a .hex file
 4. Reset the device into application mode (may be done automatically)

 ### QMK HID

-QMK maintains [a fork of the LUFA HID bootloader](https://github.com/qmk/lufa/tree/master/Bootloaders/HID), which uses a USB HID Endpoint for flashing in the way that the PJRC's Teensy Loader flasher and Halfkay bootloader work.
+QMK maintains [a fork of the LUFA HID bootloader](https://github.com/qmk/lufa/tree/master/Bootloaders/HID), which uses a USB HID Endpoint for flashing in the way that the PJRC's Teensy Loader flasher and HalfKay bootloader work.
 Additionally, it performs a simple matrix scan for exiting the bootloader and returning to the application, as well as flashing an LED/making a ticking noise with a speaker when things are happening.

 To ensure compatibility with the QMK HID bootloader, make sure this block is present in your `rules.mk`: